-Winter is drawing near, and with the cold comes our animal need for heat.
+Winter is drawing near, and with the cold comes our need for heat.
 Fire has been used for heating, whether for camp, cave, castle, hut or home.
 Thankfully, fire has come a long way from the traditional camp fire.
 When we use the word fire, particularly in the context of home heating, we’re referring to the various methods used to heat the modern home.

 In this edition, we discuss the most popular home heating system – forced air central heating, which generates heat and “forces” warm air via ductwork to various points in a house.

 Forced air heating may be the most popular central heating system in North America, but it is not new!
 This form of heating has been around since the 1930’s.